ozontech/kelp/README.md

 2. How many clients use your design system library?

-- If there is only one user and the design system library maintainer is responsible for version bumps in the app repo, you can add the latest demo app apk to the git (possibly using git lfs) and update it with the new version every time you perform a version bump.
-This way, everybody will have the latest apk file in their /.idea/kelp/apk dir.
+- If there is only one user and the design system library maintainer is responsible for version bumps in the client repo, you can add the latest demo app apk to git (possibly using git lfs) and update it with the new version every time you perform a version bump.
+This way, everybody will have the latest apk file in their `/.idea/kelp/apk` dir.

 - If you have many clients, and they update the lib version themselves, you can advise them to integrate Kelp Gradle Plugin and configure it with either: `SimpleApkDownloader` or `BrowserApkDownloader`.

 3. How easy is it to download the demo app apk?
-- If demo app apk can be downloaded from the direct link (maybe it's only accessible from a corporate VPN), then you can use `SimpleApkDownloader` and **do not** add the apk to git.
+- If the demo app apk can be downloaded from the direct link (maybe it's only accessible from a corporate VPN), then you can use `SimpleApkDownloader` and **do not** add the apk to git.
 This way, all developers working on the projects that depend on your design system will experience automatic downloading of the latest demo app apk.